zradke/ZCREasyBake/README.md

 [![Build Status for Develop](https://travis-ci.org/zradke/ZCREasyBake.svg?branch=develop)](https://travis-ci.org/zradke/ZCREasyBake) on [develop](https://github.com/zradke/ZCREasyBake/tree/develop)

-A lightweight immutable model framework disguised by friendly food metaphors.
+A lightweight modeling framework.

 ===

-## Equipment
+## What's the point?

+Making models is a pain.
+Updating models is a pain. **ZCREasyBake** aims to ease some of that pain.

+Looking to quickly serialize data from an external source (like a web API) into existing model classes?
+Take a look at **ZCREasyOven**.

+Looking to build immutable models to help with thread safety while also allowing updates?
+Take a look at **ZCREasyDough**.

+Annoyed at having multiple models that represent the same basic data, just because they come from different external sources?
+Merge them into one model and create specific **ZCREasyRecipes** to serialize them.

+## Can I use it?

-To use ZCREasyBake, your project should have a minimum deployment target of iOS 6.0+ or OSX 10.8+ and be running with ARC.
+To use **ZCREasyBake**, your project should have a minimum deployment target of iOS 6.0+ or OSX 10.8+ and be running with ARC.
 However, this project is only unit tested on iOS 7.0+ and OSX 10.9+.

-## Preparing your kitchen
+## How do I install it?

 ZCREasyBake can be installed a variety of ways depending on your preference: